augustl/path-travel-agent/README.md

 This is because the routes is stored in a bastardized radix tree.
 Traditionally, routers (spark included) stores the routes in an array.
 This means linear worst case performance.
 A radix trie exploits the fact that most URLs share a structure (for example, /people, /people/$personId and /people/$personId/friends), and yields O(log N) performance.

-The bastardized radix tree is a normal radix tree doesn't contain "parametric" nodes.
+The radix tree is "bastardized" because of dynamic URLs.
 When we have routes like `/people/:person-id` we can't store the dynamic parameter :person-id in the tree.
 Let's say we have the following routes:

 * `/people/important`
 * `/people/:person-id`